craneindia/convert-pdf-word-php/readme.markdown

 ## Convert from DOCX or HTML to EPUB, Kindle, and PDF in PHP

 ### Introduction
-Digital Format Conversion tools enable conversion from Microsoft Word (2007+) DOCX format or HTML to EPUB, Kindle and PDF in PHP.
+Conversion Tools in PHP enable conversion from Microsoft Word (2007+) DOCX format or HTML to EPUB, Kindle and PDF in PHP.

 The EPub Controller/Model examples are the most complete in this application, including basic content cleansing and setting of options specific to the EPub conversion library.